 Motoaki Takenouchi, 1993

-Considering the limitations of the Game Gear’s sound chip, writing a pseudo-orchestral score for the platform might seem like a doomed undertaking.
-Thankfully, Motoaki Takenouchi defies the odds and delivers a fantasy score to rival Motoi Sakuraba’s outstanding Zan Gear.
-It’s no surprise that following this soundtrack, Takenouchi would become the Shining franchise’s go-to composer, leading to highlights such as the Sega Genesis’ Shining Force II (the greatest pseudo-orchestral score on that platform) and Shining Force CD (ditto for the Sega CD – no surprise, given the score rearranges significant portions of Shining Force: The Sword of Hajya).
+Considering the limitations of the Game Gear’s sound chip, writing a pseudo-orchestral fantasy score for the platform might seem like a doomed undertaking.
+Thankfully, Motoaki Takenouchi defies the odds and delivers a soundtrack to rival Motoi Sakuraba’s outstanding Zan Gear.
+It is no surprise that, following this release, Takenouchi became the Shining franchise’s go-to composer, leading to highlights such as the Sega Genesis’ Shining Force II (one of the greatest pseudo-orchestral scores on that platform) and Shining Force CD (ditto for the Sega CD — unsurprising, given it rearranges significant portions of Shining Force: The Sword of Hajya).

 What is the secret of Takenouchi’s success?
-On a conceptual level, it’s simple – pump your compositions full of attractive musical ideas, write richly varied melodies and support them with lavish arrangements.
-Three of the Game Gear’s four sound channels are stuck playing square waves – but that still leaves ambitious composers with the option to write constantly busy compositions full of intertwining lines.
-Takenouchi’s writing here isn’t necessarily intensely contrapuntal.
-“A Long Journey”’s A section showcases the approach he takes instead, supporting a memorable, enterprising melody lead with complex arrangements that unobtrusively add texture and depth.
-The result is the type of sprawling, expansive music you find in the best fantasy scores.
+It is simple: flood the score with strong musical ideas, write richly varied melodies, and support them with arrangements that constantly generate forward motion.
+Three of the Game Gear’s four sound channels are stuck playing square waves — but that still leaves room for ambitious writing built from busy, intertwining lines.
+Takenouchi’s approach is not always intensely contrapuntal; instead, “A Long Journey”‘s A section shows how he supports a memorable, enterprising lead with layered backing figures that unobtrusively add texture and depth.
+The result is the kind of sprawling, expansive music associated with the best fantasy scores.

-“The Last Selection” segues with astonishing subtlety from its elegant, almost dance-like opening to a more troubled mood that culminates in desperate staccato declamations.
-Writing a convincing chiptune adagio is one of the toughest challenges game composers face, but “The Prince of Tragedy” is the score’s most impressive display of Takenouchi’s melodic gifts, surprisingly moving and full of pathos.
-Finally, there’s “Departs to Another World”, the best example of classical music-inspired on the Game Gear – indomitably adventurous and developing its material with utter confidence.
-There’s no better proof than Sword of Hajya that writing a chiptune epic on the Game Gear’s SN76489 sound chip is indeed possible.
+“The Last Selection” shifts with astonishing subtlety from an elegant, almost dance-like opening to a troubled mood that culminates in desperate staccato declamations.
+Writing a convincing chiptune adagio is one of the toughest challenges game composers face, but “The Prince of Tragedy” becomes the score’s most moving display of Takenouchi’s melodic gifts, unexpectedly full of pathos.
+Finally, “Departs to Another World” offers the soundtrack’s boldest classical-inspired writing on the Game Gear: indomitably adventurous, and developing its material with utter confidence.
+There is no better proof than Sword of Hajya that writing a chiptune epic on the Game Gear’s SN76489 sound chip is indeed possible.

 Sonic Blast Soundtrack